kuzznya/sap_access_service/README.md

   | `group`       | "GROUP" SAP condition       | false    |
   | `fields_names`| Names of fields (rows)      | false    |

+  If multiple values in parameter need to be separated by space code (%20)

   Response:
   Data map (\<String, List\<String\>\>) with special system fields: